pushpalathabt/M1_application_Vaccineregist/2_Architecture/README.md

 # Architecture
- In this folder it contain both the process and the product of planning,designing and structures.
+ In this folder it contain both the process and the product of planning,designing ,flowchart and structures.

 ## Folder Structure
 |Folder             | Description |